 - what will you cover in each chapter?

 - What you are trying to answer?
-What research gap you found after review of literature and how your work will fill the gap in the literature?
+What research gap you found after reviewing of the literature and how your work will fill the gap in the literature?

 2. Statement of problem or question.